3621 Milwaukee St.

 Geographer, Cartographer, Web Developer

 Welcome to my website.
 A little bit about me: I make maps.
-I ride my bicycle (very long distances sometimes).
 I teach.
 I enjoy being in nature, exploring new places, and building community.
 I like to eat good food and read good books that make me think.
 I am a strongly-motivated justice seeker looking for ways that mapping can empower the marginalized and oppressed in society.
-My Master's Thesis project attempts to implement this philosophy through building a public participation "wikimap" of landscape values in the Bad River Watershed of northern Wisconsin.
+I am a proud new father.
 Of my many useful skills and likeable attributes, I believe the most important is that I am a life-long learner, which entails a constant search for new knowledge and skills and teaching others what I know.

 "In every outthrust headland, in every curving beach, in every grain of sand there is the story of the earth."